jdonnerstag/pyfwf_db/README.rst

 Building this lib wasn't our first thought:

-- We needed lots of lookups across multiple tables.
-And because we are using RDBMS and Nosql systems quite a bit, we have experienced people.
+- We needed lots of lookups across multiple tables, all provided as files.
+And because we have been using RDBMS and Nosql systems quite a bit, we had good and experienced people.
 But ingesting and preparing (staging) the data took ages.
   We applied partitioning, and all sort of tricks to speed up ingest and lookups, but it remained painful, slow and also comparatively expensive.
 We've tested it on-premise and in public clouds, including rather big boxes with sufficient I/O and network bandwidth.
 - We tried NoSql but following best pratices, it is adviced to create a schema that matches your queries best.
 Hence more complexity in the ingest layer.
 This and because network latency for queries don't go away, did not make us happy.
+- We also tried converting the source files into hdf5 and similar formats, but (a) it still requires injest and it wasn't especially fast, and (b) many of these formats are columnar.
+Which is good for analytics, but doesn't help with our use case.
 - Several of us have laptops with 24GB RAM and we initially started with a 5GB data set of uncompressed fixed-width files.
 We tried to load them with Pandas, but quickly run into out-of-memory exceptions, even with in-stream filtering of records upon ingest.
 There are several blogs alluding to a factor 5 between raw data and memory consumption.
 Once loaded, the performance was perfect.
 - With our little lib,

    - we completely avoid any load or ingest job.
 We can start using new